 - In the client portal, click on "profile" and then "expenses" to enter you current monthly living expenses as seen in the image below.

-- IMPORTANT!!!: These expenses should NOT include any insurance premiums, debt payments such car loans or mortgages, or taxes.
+- IMPORTANT!!!: These expenses should NOT include: insurance premiums, debt payments such car loans or mortgages, travel expenses, charitable giving, or taxes.
 These cash outflows are already accounted for elsewhere in your portal.
 So if they are showing up in the budgeting tool you need to subtract those amounts before you enter your monthly living expenses in this step.
+You can also exclude one-time transactions that aren't likely to happen again.
 The default option is to use the simple approach and enter a total amount.

 - Or as seen below, you can use the detailed estimate option to provide individual amounts for specific categories